 Immunosuppressants are prescribed for moderate to severe atopic dermatitis (AD) in children and adults.
 They can be used to help stop the itch-scratch cycle of eczema, to allow the skin to heal and reduce the risk of skin infection.

-There are a number of immunosuppressants, but the three most commonly used for treating eczema are:
+There are a number of immunosuppressants, both traditional systemic medications and steroids, used for treating eczema

-Immunosuppressants have a number of potential side effects, these include:
+Immunosuppressants have the potential for serious side effects, including:

 - Upset stomach and vomiting